-New York painter Francie Lyshak studied art history at the University of Michigan, Ann Arbor, then traveled to Paris to study painting for a summer.
-Returning to the United States, she studied for a BFA at the Center for Creative Studies and Wayne State University, both in Detroit.
-Later, she earned an MPS in Creative Arts Therapy from Pratt Institute, New York.
+New York painter Francie Lyshak was introduced to art history at the University of Michigan, Ann Arbor.
+She then traveled to Paris to study painting.
+Returning to the United States, she earned her BFA at the Center for Creative Studies and Wayne State University in Detroit, Michigan.
+Later, she got her Masters degree in Creative Arts Therapy from Pratt Institute, New York.

 Making use of her graduate training, Lyshak designed and led community art service programs in New York and New Orleans and launched an art therapy program at Bronx Children’s Psychiatric Hospital.
 This professional immersion in art as a therapeutic tool influenced the focus of her subsequent visual practice on psychological experience.

-After this project, Lyshak’s aesthetic began a gradual shift from figuration toward color field and monochrome abstraction and work with incised handwritten text.
-It retains, however, a focus on the landscapes of the mind.
+After that show and freed of childhood wounds, Lyshak’s paintings shifted away from figuration towards painterly color fields, monochrome abstractions and incised, textured relief paintings.
+Throughout, however, the work retains a focus on inner states of mind and heart.
 From using dreamlike symbolism to allowing the material of paint itself to take center stage, Lyshak has continued to offer an open space for reflection on the human condition.